 For information about burial in our United Hebrew Cemetery, please call the Cemetery Director, Barry Needle, at 314-427-5900.

 SHIVA: Following interment, mourners may wish to observe the period of shiva (the seven days of mourning following burial) by holding a service in which one can say Kaddish and greet those who have come to comfort the mourners.
 Please speak with the clergy about arranging these services.

 KADDISH: The name of your loved one will be read at United Hebrew during Shabbat services throughout the period of Shiva (the first seven days of mourning) and Sh’loshim (the first thirty days of mourning).

 STONE DEDICATIONS: The placing of a marker on a grave is a way to honor and show care for someone we love.
 Jewish tradition emphasizes the importance of not visiting a gravesite for the first thirty days after burial because the pain of our loss is strongest at that time.
 Placing a marker may happen any time after the thirty days, but usually occurs between eleven months and one year following death.

 However, one does need to contact the stone engraving company months before the dedication in order to allow adequate time for this part of the process.
 The clergy are available for consultation regarding what to inscribe on the stone.
 The date will also need to be reserved with the cemetery (so that they may prepare the site).
 While some families request the assistance of a member of the clergy for the service, the service does not require clergy officiation.
 We are happy to provide you with copies of an “Dedication Service” if you choose.
-Otherwise, please call Emily Goldberg to schedule a date for a Stone Dedication.
+Otherwise, please call Esther Olson to schedule a date for a Stone Dedication.